Mining for Potent Inhibitors through Artificial Intelligence and Physics: A Unified Methodology for Ligand Based and Structure Based Drug Design: Methods

 Directly taking gradients according to (\ref{formula:reinforce}) corresponds to the REINFORCE algorithm\cite{williams1992simple}.
 In this work we further utilized the PPO algorithm\cite{schulman2017proximal}, which estimated the gradients through a clipped reward and with an extra entropy bonus term:

 where

 with

 denoting the ratio between the probability distribution in the current iteration and the probability distribution from the previous iteration (the iteration before last gradient update).
 A PPO algorithm reduces variance in the gradient, stabilizes training runs, and also encourages the model to explore a wider region of the chemical space through the introduction of an entropy bonus term.
-The two hyperparameters in the algorithm, $\alpha$ and $\epsilon$, were taken as $\alpha=0.02, \epsilon=0.1$ in this work.

 After the pretraining finished, we copied the weights to a separate model with identical architecture and trained with reinforcement learning using PPO.
-In each iteration 2000 molecules were sampled, and model weights were updated by taking gradient steps on the target function through formula (\ref{formula:ppo}), using a batch size of 1024 and Adam optimizer with fixed learning rate of 0.0001.
+Because AutoDock Vina can predict different scores and poses for the same molecules due to random initiation, docking-derived reward terms for the same molecules sampled multiple times in one batch were averaged before the target functions were calculated for training stability.
+In each iteration after the molecules were sampled, model weights were updated by taking gradient steps on the target function through formula (\ref{formula:ppo}) using Adam optimizer.
 In each iteration, all collected data were used for training the model for a maximum of 10 epochs.
 The trainer would continue into next iteration and collect new molecules for training if the K-L divergence between the latest predicted probability and the old probability exceeded 0.03.

-The model was trained with RL for 400 iterations, until the mean entropy of the predicted probability of the tokens from the RNN started to decrease drastically.
-The change of mean entropy and mean vina score during the RL training can be found in Figure S4.
+The model was trained with RL until the mean entropy of the predicted probability of the tokens from the RNN started to decrease drastically.
+The training details including batch size, learning rate, hyperparameters $\alpha$ and $\epsilon$ and the ratio between the reward terms $\lambda$ for the 4 tasks are report in Table S2.